 Texture resource.
 A resource in an object that describes the basic size and location of the texture image data.

 XML namespace.
 A namespace declared on the <model> element, in accordance with the XML Namespaces specification.

-Appendix B. 3MF XSD Schema
+Appendix B. 3MF XSD Schema (Core + Materials)